Skip to main content

 Smiling woman with headphones on, sitting on bike

 Embarrassed to say “cheese"?
-The American College of Prosthodontists reports that approximately 178 million individuals in the United States have lost at least one tooth due to disease or damage, with roughly 40 million Americans facing the absence of all their teeth.
-This issue is particularly prevalent among older adults, with about 30% of those aged 65 to 74 having lost all their natural teeth.1
+The American College of Prosthodontists reports that approximately 120 million individuals in the United States have lost at least one tooth due to disease or damage, with roughly 36 million Americans facing the absence of all their teeth.
+This issue is particularly prevalent among older adults.1

 While options to address missing teeth have been traditionally limited to full dental implants, dentures or bridges, mini dental implants offer patients a newer alternative for regaining their smile.